wlonk/arcadia/rules/magic.rst

 ----------

 When a magician casts a spell and surpasses the limit, they open themselves to *corruption*.
-They should take a card from the deck, keeping it face-down and hidden, and slip it under the edge of their character sheet.
-It will remain there until the end of the session, not returning to the deck until then.

-At the end of the session, reveal the cards you've accumulated.
-Gain a mark based on the highest-value card you have.
-If you have multiple cards tied for highest, you can choose from among them which mark to take.
+Draw a card and place it in front of you.
+Keep all cards you draw for corruption in front of you for the duration of the session; at the end of the session, return them to the deck.

+Each time you draw a card, if the cards in front of you total 16 or more, gain a mark.
+The marks available to you are determined by your Passion.
+Aces are 1, faces are 10.
+If the cards in front of you total 21 or more, gain two marks.

-If the mark is a face card, check a corruption box on your sheet.
-If you have filled all four boxes and have no more to check, magic has burnt out your soul, and you become a fetch, a human shell hollowed out and driven by fairy fire.
+If you check the final mark (either because it is the only mark remaining, or because you have chosen to), magic has burnt out your soul, and you become a fetch, a human shell hollowed out and driven by fairy fire.
 Your soul is lost.
 Your character should be passed over to the GM to play, unless you wish to continue playing your character as a dangerous and amoral *thing* with a limited lifespan.

 As a fetch, you keep as many :index:`passion tokens <passion tokens>` as they had at the moment they transformed.
 Once these tokens are spent,